sayurimizuguchi/conversation-with-discovery/README.md

 Use the command line and run ```node server.js``` to execute the app.
 Access your app with the url: ```localhost:3000```

-### Important to know
+### Tips

+#### Issues

+- You can Ask a QUESTION on [StackOverflow](https://stackoverflow.com/questions/ask) if you are having code doubts, and errors like `undefined`, [object Object], etc.
+- You can open an [ISSUE](https://github.com/sayurimizuguchi/conversation-with-discovery/issues/new) if you are having problems in using the repository, try to write more details as possible, the code, and the error message.

+#### Enviroment variables

+The first time that I was using enviroment variables was confused.
+My advice is to read [this](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f) article, which explaining how works enviroment variables.

+#### Action Variable to fire Discovery service

 In your **Conversation Service**, access your **Workspace** and click in *Dialog*.
-To call the Discovery Service, replace the Node that you want to use to call the Discovery service and replace your JSON to:
+To call the Discovery Service, replace the Node that you want to use to call the Discovery service, click on _JSON edit_ and add the `action` with the value `callDiscovery`.
+For instance:

 ```javascript